inseven/incontext-pyhton-site/content/plugins/index.markdown

 # Introduction

-Everything in InContext, even the build process itself, is a plugin, and plugins themselves can provide plugin interfaces (but that's getting carried away).
-There are a number of different plugin types that are important to know about:
+Everything in InContext (even the build process itself) is a plugin.
+There are a number of different plugin types that are useful to know about:

 - Handlers
 - Commands